This post has been updated with my actual experiences after being in a long distance marriage for over a year now.

 *disclaimer* I am not a professional relationship counsellor.
 Listed below are some simple things you can do to help keep your bond strong, recommended by people who are actually in long distance relationships -they are not long distance relationship rules.
 This list is in no way complete.

-1-Send care packages and thoughtful gifts every once in a while:
+1-Send care packages, letters and thoughtful gifts every once in a while:

-When you’re in a long-distance relationship, however, the simple act of making someone feel loved gets tricky.
+In a long-distance relationship, the simple act of making someone feel loved gets tricky.

 You can’t cook their favourite meal, lovingly stroke or hold their hand, give them a back rub, go out on a spur of the moment date or any of those other things you used to be able to do any time you wanted.

 One thing you can do is send a care package to show your partner he or she is missed.
 It’s a simple gesture that doesn’t take a lot of time but is extremely thoughtful.

 But don’t take my word for it.
 Just ask the spouses of military personnel stationed overseas who receive care packages from their loved ones to lift their morale.
 If it works for them it might work for your long distance relationship too.